smartems/smartems/docs/sources/installation/configuration.md

 ## instance_name

-Set the name of the grafana-server instance.
+Set the name of the smartems-server instance.
 Used in logging and internal metrics and in clustering info.
 Defaults to: `${HOSTNAME}`, which will be replaced with environment variable `HOSTNAME`, if that is empty or does not exist smartEMS will try to use system calls to get the machine name.